noldono/tinySCPI/README.md

-# tinySA-interface
+# tinySCPI
-An interface application developed for the low-cost spectrum analyzer, the tinySA.
+A Python library that enables the use of SCPI commands on the tinySA